mteule/Spoutnik-I/README.rst

 It seems it's included in a python scientific suite [Anaconda] that may be easily installed.
 More easily on Centos/Fedora.
 But can probably be installed on a Ubuntu [Anaconda-fr].

-Anyway we would have to upgrade the netCDF4 package, since it is said in [netCDF4-module] that the Anaconda version, 1.06, has a bug that is fixed in 1.07 to be compatible with ubuntu 12.04.
+Anyway we would have to upgrade the netCDF4 package, since it is said in [netCDF4-module] that the Anaconda version [Anaconda], 1.06, has a bug that is fixed in 1.07 to be compatible with ubuntu 12.04.

 We'll then first try to install only the last version of netCDF4 (1.0.7), and if it doesn't work we may need a Scientific Linux Station, not to get into too much troubles.